kaiko-ai/eva/README.md

 eva {fit,predict,predict_fit} --config url/or/path/to/the/config.yaml
 ```

-For example, to perform a downstream evaluation of DINO ViT-S/16 on the BACH dataset with linear probing, by first infer the embeddings and perform 5 sequential fits, execute:
+For example, to perform a downstream evaluation of DINO ViT-S/16 on the BACH dataset with linear probing by first inferring the embeddings and performing 5 sequential fits, execute:
 ```sh
 eva predict_fit --config https://raw.githubusercontent.com/kaiko-ai/eva/main/configs/vision/dino_vit/offline/bach.yaml
 ```

 > [!NOTE]
-> All the datasets the support automatic download in the repo have by default the option to `false` and thus you manually have to set the argument to `true`, that is `download=true`.
+> All the datasets that support automatic download in the repo have by default the option to automatically download set to false.
+For automatic download you have to manually set download=true.

 To view all the possibles, execute: